mamoonraja/IndirectionDC/README.md

 - to parse results run 'python main.py 2 exptype expnum'

-Below is the file structure for now, More details inside directories and modules.
+Below is the file structure for project, More details inside directories and modules.

 ./
 README.md